Most modern PID controllers have the following features:

 Most digital PID controllers have some form of security access control; allowing for different levels of permission in altering PID controller’s parameters and configuration.
 Security may be in form of a simple hidden switch on a printed circuit board (PCB), which the maintenance personnel ought to know about or login names and or passwords, etc. The main reason why security restrictions exist is to exclude personnel not charged with particular responsibilities from gaining access to the system.

-One thought on “Basic Features of Modern PID Controllers”
+One response to “Basic Features of Modern PID Controllers”